Creating a distribution package¶

 3recursive-exclude __pycache__ *.py[cod]

-For more instructions in Manifest.in
+For more instructions in Manifest.in, see MANIFEST.in commands.

 Note

-People often forget to update the Manifest.in
+People often forget to update the Manifest.in file.
+To avoid this,

 you can use check-manifest in a